Quantum illumination with noisy probes: Conditional advantages of non-Gaussianity: Chernoff bound vs. quantum advantage in illumination with noisy non-Gaussian probes

 \subsubsection{Enhanced robustness against noise}

-As photons are added or subtracted from a single mode, either from the signal or from the idler, we denote, the maximal amount of noise, for which the error probability is \( \mathcal{Q} < 0.5\), as $p^{*}$.
-An increasing value of $p^{*}$, indicates \textit{enhanced robustness to noise}, see Fig. \ref{gaussian_robust}.
 We illustrate our results for two exemplary squeezing parameters, $x$, although the results remain qualitatively similar for other squeezing parameters:

-\begin{enumerate} \item For $x = 0.2$, when photons are added or subtracted in the signal or in the idler, $p^{*}$ increases to $0.7$ from $0.5$, indicating an enhanced robustness.
+\begin{enumerate} \item For $x = 0.2 ~ (\approx 4dB)$, when photons are added or subtracted in the signal or in the idler, $p^{*}$ increases to $0.7$ from $0.5$, indicating enhanced robustness.
 When more photons are added (subtracted) in a single mode, and when two mode operations have been employed, $p^{*}$ increases further.

-\item Such robustness decreases with the decrease of squeezing parameter of the original TMSV state used for non-Gaussian operations.
-For example, when $x = 0.05$, the tolerance against noise increases for single mode operations, increasing $p^{*} = 0.6$ from $p^{*} = 0.4$ in the TMSV Gaussian state from which non-Gaussian states are created, i.e., \(p^{*}_{nG} > p^*_{TMSV}\).
-The trend is more prominent when photons are added (subtracted) in both the modes. \end{enumerate}
+\item Such robustness decreases with the decrease of the squeezing parameter of the original TMSV state used for non-Gaussian operations.
+For example, when $x = 0.05 ~ (\approx 2dB)$, the tolerance against noise increases for single mode operations, going from $p^{*} = 0.4$ in the TMSV Gaussian state, to $p^{*} = 0.6$ for the non-Gaussian states, i.e., \(p^{*}_{nG} > p^*_{TMSV}\).
+The trend is more prominent when photons are added (subtracted) in both modes. \end{enumerate}

-\textbf{Note.} Since $\mu_n$ and $\nu_m$ represent the number of photons in each mode of the noise, if they increase, so does the average number of noisy photons, and thus the performance of CB becomes poor.
-In case of the Gaussian noise model, the mean number of noisy photons increases with an increase of $\sigma_1$ and $\sigma_2$ in Eq. \eqref{gaunoise}, thereby providing higher error probability with the increase of noise.
+\textbf{Note.} Since $\mu_n$ and $\nu_m$ represent the probabilities of having $n$ and $m$ photons in a mode respectively, if they increase, so does the average number of noisy photons, and thus the performance of CB becomes poor.
+In the case of the Gaussian noise model, the mean number of noisy photons increases with an increase of $\sigma_1$ and $\sigma_2$ in Eq. \eqref{gaunoise}, thereby providing higher error probability with the increase of noise.